rvandewater/YAIB/README.md

 ```
 ```

-This paper can also be found on arxiv: TBD
+This paper can also be found on arxiv: TBD.
+For all YAIB related repositories, please see: https://github.com/stars/rvandewater/lists/yaib.
 # Installation

 YAIB can be installed using conda or pip.
 Below you will find the three CLI commands to install YAIB using conda.